andrasq/node-qcluster/Readme.md

 - 'stop' - sent by parent to stop child from accepting any more requests
 - 'stopped' - response sent by child to confirm that it is not longer accepting requests.
 The child may also exit, that also confirms that it stopped.
-- 'quit' - sent by parent to tell child to exit
 - 'exit' - sent by nodejs to parent after child process exited